ATL - MIL

 The average price of all round-trip flights from Atlanta to Milan clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Atlanta to Milan, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Atlanta to Milan, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Milan, Wednesday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Atlanta to Milan?